US struggles to fill requests for protective gear

 The masks are expired, but the CDC gave them permission to use them anyway.

-AP reporters Michelle R. Smith in Providence, Rhode Island; Adam Beam in Sacramento, California; Michael Catalini in Trenton, New Jersey; Holly Ramer in Concord, New Hampshire; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+AP reporters Michelle R. Smith in Providence, Rhode Island; Adam Beam in Sacramento, California; Michael Catalini in Trenton, New Jersey; Holly Ramer in Concord, New Hampshire; Martha Bellisle in Seattle and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsky